One of the most important questions you need to ask yourself before you start your rug search is:

 “What rug sizes do I need for each room?”

-Whether you are buying the rug first and using it as inspiration for the room, or buying the rug last and using it to tie all the elements of the room together – getting the size right is critical.
-It is the only way to create a properly balanced room.
-Remember, your rug is the anchor and foundation to the space – so it needs to be in proportion.
+Whether you are buying the rug first and using it as inspiration for the room, or buying the rug last and using it to tie all the elements of the room together – getting the size right is the first step.
+When the rug is the right size it creates a properly balanced room.
+Remember, your rug is the anchor and foundation to the space – so proportion is key!

 To go under or just in front of the sofa – that is the million dollar question!
 You can really do either – you just want to make sure that the rugs length is covering the length of the couch.
 Take what you consider the center of your room and visualize framing that space.
 How big does your frame extend?
 Are you wanting to tie all the seating together?

-In smaller spaces, you can get away with having the rug just in front of the sofa – I tend to like the rug to start 4 to 6 inches in front of the sofa to have a border of wood showing.
-In the living room, I usually allow a 2 to 3 foot border of hard wood to show.
+In smaller spaces, you can get away with having the rug just in front of the sofa – 6” to 18” in front of the sofa is a typical distance that shows a nice border of wood, but again, it is your preference.
 Remember we are accenting your floors – so we want them to shine at their maximum potential as well!

-I find that in larger rooms - the space is anchored better when the rug goes under the sofa at least 6 inches and comes out on the sides.
+I find that in larger rooms - the space is anchored better when the rug goes under the sofa and comes out on the sides.
 This really works well with L-shaped sectional sofas – being a larger furniture piece, you need to make sure the rug is big enough to ground it.
-Usually an 8x10 at minimum would suffice (not taking into account the room size).
+Usually an 8x10 rug at minimum would suffice (not taking into account the room size).

 That being said, most people use between a 5x8 and a 9x12 in their living rooms.
 A 5x8 rug can go in front of your sofa with no furniture going on it, but then larger sized rugs are best practiced to have the front legs of your furniture on the rug.
 Of course, if your space allows it, you can always have multiple rugs in the living room – say a runner is running behind the sofa, or an additional rug is in front of the fireplace.
 This can help balance out the room if the current rug feels too small.
 It all depends on the layout of the room, the amount, the size of the furniture, and how much flooring you want to show.